-It must be said, he had a perfect race in the bag of Face Time Bourbon and he most likely will not get it again in the Amérique,
+It must be said, he had a perfect race in the bag of Face Time Bourbon, and he will not get it again in the Amérique,

-The Richard Westerink trained eight-year-old son of Timoko seems to get better with age,
+The Richard Westerink trained son of Timoko seems to get better with age,

 last year already won the Prix de Paris (4,150 m) and the Prix des Ducs de Normandie with a new race record.